China to permit 'some' Indian students to return: Chinese Foreign Ministry | Business

 - China

-China on Friday announced plans to permit the return of “some'' Indian students stranded in India for over two years following the visa and flight restrictions imposed by Beijing due to the COVID-19 pandemic.
+In a relief to thousands of Indian students enrolled in Chinese universities, China on Friday announced plans to allow the return of ''some'' of them who have been stranded in India for over two years following the visa and flight restrictions imposed by Beijing due to the COVID-19 pandemic.

+Indian students wanting to return to China should provide the necessary information by filling up a Google Form on the mission's website by May 8, the Indian Embassy here said in a press release.

 Chinese Foreign Ministry spokesman Zhao Lijian told a media briefing here that “China attaches high importance to Indian students' concerns about returning to China for studies.
 We have shared with the Indian sides the procedures and experience of other countries’ students returning to China”.